Wolfson congratulates Aamer Sarfraz on his appointment by The Queen as a member of the House of Lords.

 Once you have a computer with a network adapter, you will need to register the adapter with the college.
 Every network adapter has a unique "fingerprint", known as the MAC address which we need to know to allow your computer onto the network.
 The MAC address is 12 characters long, often separated into pairs with colons or hyphens.
 Every character is either a number, or a letter from A to F.

 To find your MAC address in Windows 8/10: Click the Start Menu button, followed by the Windows Settings button.
 Look for the Network & Internet icon (globe) and click on that and then select Ethernet from the left hand menu.
 Click on the screen icon on the right, which will probably show the current status as 'Not Connected' or 'No Internet'.
 The following window shows the MAC (physical) address in the form AA-BB-CC-DD-EE-FF.

 To find your MAC address in Windows Vista or Windows 7: Click the Windows button in the bottom left, enter cmd where it says Start Search and press enter on your keyboard.
 In the box that appears, type ipconfig /all, press enter and look for the line beginning "Physical address".
 If there is more than one Physical Address given make sure you have the one associated with your Ethernet Device and not any others (for example Wireless).

-Once you have your MAC address, you can register your computer online at the registration homepage.
-Once your registration is complete, you can simply plug your machine into any ethernet socket in public areas of the college, or residential rooms and your connection should work.
+Once you have your MAC address, please email it to IT Support, together with your battels number if you know it.
+Once we have confirmed that your registration is complete, you can simply plug your machine into any ethernet socket in public areas of the college, or residential rooms and your connection should work.
 If you have any problems, please contact IT Support.